-Dear As discussed in our earlier conversations, your child, , has been recommended for retention in the grade for the school year.
-This recommendation is based on the following g reasons: Please sign and date this letter and return it to n have discussed retention with me and understar Thank you for your assistance with this matter.
-Sincerely, Parent/Guardian Signature Date
+Dear As discussed in our earlier conversations, your c hild, ., has been recommended for retention in the grade for the school year.
+This recommendation is based on the following reasons: Please sign and date this letter and return it to me have discussed retention with me and understand e by I that this serves as my offic to confirm that you cial recommendation.
+Thank you for your assistance with this matter.
+Sincerely,

+Parent/Guardian Signature Date